wlsankey/NandodegreeProject3-WidgetCatalog/NandodegreeProject3-WidgetCatalog-master/README.md

 #INITIAL STEPS: ADJUSTING THE DEVELOPMENT ENVIRONMENT

-This step demonstates how to update your vagrant configuration for the appropriate forward ports
+This step demonstates how to update your vagrant configuration for the appropriate forward ports.
+Pyton 2.7 will be used in the setup of this application and its environment.

 1. From your command line interface (git bash recommmeneded), go to the appropriate folder where you would like to setup and run the application and files.